 • Top performing queries

-“Better, faster, smarter access to a site’s content naturally reduces need-to-contact,” she continued.
+“Better, faster, smarter access to a site’s content naturally reduces need-to-contact,” she said.

 When asked how to get started building great site search, Boland offered the following.
 “Companies do well when they build their business case through proof of concept.